Forget about the curveball, give ‘em the heater!

 With no commentators or on-field chatter, all that’s left is the ultra intense umpire and the cheering of fans, who don’t seem to care whether you’re at home or on the road.
 There’s nothing terrible in any facet of the presentation, but it does little for the game other than differentiate even further from those with real major leaguers.

 As you’ve likely surmised by now, Super Mega Baseball is completely unlicensed.
 That means no players, no teams and no logos — hell, there aren’t even any cities.
 Instead of the Yankees and Red Sox you’ve got the Beewolves and the Sirloins.
 Instead of Alex Rodriguez and David Ortiz you’ve got luminaries like Rip Dingers, Norton Pickle and Ella Roids.
-Suffice to say that SMB doesn’t bemoan its lack of a license, it revels in it by injecting humor into the game.
+Suffice to say that SMB doesn’t bemoan its lack of a license, it revels in it by injecting humour into the game.

-Thankfully, that humor never threatens to impede on the gameplay, knowing when to be front and center and when to fade away and let baseball be baseball.
+Thankfully, that humour never threatens to impede on the gameplay, knowing when to be front and centre and when to fade away and let baseball be baseball.
 Difficulty is based on your Ego rating, which can be tweaked to your liking until you find the proper level of challenge.
 Turn it down and pound away on the CPU with forgiving pitching and an automatically tracking contact point, or crank it up for a very tough test of your gaming mettle.

 Although there is no advanced roster management, such as trading or minor league systems, Super Mega Baseball still allows you to find a roster to your liking.
 For starters, each of the 12 teams has a core skill (power hitting, pitching, defense, etc.) that can then be augmented by hiring staff to provide boosts to players.
 Staff hires become available as you level up, done by earning stars in game, and they offer unique bonuses to increase your ratings like contact and mojo (read: player confidence).